-- 1. The official schedule is the bracket board posted at tournament headquarters.
+- 1. The official schedule is the Pool & Bracket board posted at tournament headquarters.
 It is the team's responsibility to be aware of any changes and to be in the right place at the right time. - 2.
-Home team shall be determined by a coin toss before every game. - 3.
+Home team shall be determined by a coin toss for pool games.
+For bracket games, the higher seeded team from the initial tournament seeding will have their choice of Home or Visiting team.
+(This rule is for MBT State only unless noted at tournament otherwise coin flip for every game). - 3.
 A 10-minute grace period will be allowed for a team's first game before a forfeit is declared.
 Game time is forfeit time for all remaining games.
 A team that is a NO SHOW for their first game has one hour to contact the tournament director regarding the status of their remaining pool play games.
 If no contact is made within one hour, that team's games will be declared forfeits. - 4.
-Forfeits: Tournament officials will administer the rule so that any team that intentionally causes a forfeit will NOT benefit and will NOT advance to the championship round unless the Tournament Committee determines there were extenuating circumstances causing the forfeit. - 5.
-If a team is disqualified from the tournament, it only affects the results of their last game. - 6.
-A 10 run rule is in effect throughout the entire tournament.
+Forfeits: Tournament officials will administer the rule so that any team that intentionally causes a forfeit will NOT benefit and will NOT advance to the championship round unless the Tournament Committee determines there were extenuating circumstances causing the forfeit.
+(Score of a forfeited game is 6-0 for a six-inning game and 7-0 for a seven-inning game except if the game is forfeited after the number of innings required for a regulation game 4 innings (6 inning game) or 5 innings (7 inning game) and the offending team is behind.
+Then the score remains as recorded.
+If the offending team is leading, the score shall be 6-0 or 7-0) - 5.
+If a team is disqualified from the tournament, it only affects the results of their last game.

+- 6. A 10-run rule is in effect throughout the entire tournament.
 For 9U, 10U, 11U & 12U, games will end at the conclusion of 3 1⁄2 innings (home team) or 4 innings (visiting team) if the score differential is 10 runs or greater.
-For 13U, 14U & 15U, games will end at the conclusion of 4 1⁄2 innings (home team) or 5 innings (visiting team) if the score differential is 10 runs or greater.

-7. Pitching / Base Distances:
+For 13U, 14U & 15U, games will end at the conclusion of 4 1⁄2 innings (home team) or 5 innings (visiting team) if the score differential is 10 runs or greater. - 7.
+Pitching / Base Distances:

 AGE PITCHING DISTANCE BASE PATHS

 9 & 10 45-46 ft.
 60 ft.

 11 45-46 ft.
 65 ft.

 12 52-54 ft.
 75-80 ft.

 13 52-54 ft.
 75-80 ft.

-14 & Up 60.5 ft.
+14 & up 60.5 ft.
 90 ft.

-8. Base Running Rules: (Head first sliding is permitted at any base at any time).

-9U & 10U: Stealing is permitted however a runner may not leave the base until the ball crosses home plate.
+- 8. Base Running Rules: (Headfirst sliding is permitted at any base at any time). - 9U & 10U: Stealing is permitted however a runner may not leave the base until the ball crosses home plate.
 If the runner leaves early a dead ball is declared and the runner in violation is out.
-Dropped 3rd strike - Batter is out, runners may advance at their own risk, and ball is live.
+Dropped 3rd strike Batter is out, runners may advance at their own risk, and ball is live.

 9U: A runner occupying 3rd base at the start of a play may only advance to home on a batted ball or an attempted play on the runner on 3rd base.
-Otherwise the runner on 3rd may only advance on a batted ball, a bases loaded walk or hit by pitch.

-11 - U: Stealing is permitted; however a runner may not leave the base until the ball leaves the pitchers hand.
-If the runner leaves early a dead ball is declared and the runner in violation is declared out.
+Otherwise, the runner on 3rd may only advance on a batted ball, a bases loaded walk or hit by pitch. - 11 U: Stealing is permitted; however, a runner may not leave the base until the ball leaves the pitcher's hand.
+If the runner leaves early a dead ball is declared and the runner in violation is declared out